Mountain View Automated Guideway Transportation Feasibility Study

 The first community outreach meeting was held on April 3rd, 2017 followed by a Council Study Session on May 23rd, 2017.
 The second community outreach meeting was held on September 25th, 2017 followed by a second Council Study Session on October 17th, 2017.

-A City Council meeting is scheduled for February 27, 2018 at 5:00 pm to present the Final Report of the AGT study to the council for final approval and potential next steps.
+A City Council meeting was held on February 27, 2018 which presented the Final Report of the AGT study to the council for final approval and potential next steps.

 The following images are examples of the potential types of technologies this study may consider.
 The images are not intended to provide a comprehensive list of the suppliers and technologies to be included in the study.